Rodelph/Ai_BrainDet/README.md

 ![alt text](./readmeImg/init.png)

-To be able to run this project you should have :
+To be able to run this project you should have multiple libraries installed using pip.

- - tensorflow
- - tensorflow-gpu
- - scikit-image
- - scikit-learn
- - Pillow
- - Flask
- - h5py
- - numpy
- - matplotlib
+pip3 install lib_name==version

 For my setup i used :